-Dr. Sera Lavelle, Ph.D and Dr. Sara Glazer, Psy.D are Clinical Psychologists who specialize in using hypnosis and therapy based in clinical research to help people overcome their battles with food, specializing in binge eating and bulimia.
+Dr. Sera Lavelle, Ph.D, Dr. Sara Glazer, Psy.D & Dr. Sacha Zilkha are Clinical Psychologists who specialize in using hypnosis and therapy based in clinical research to help people overcome their battles with food; specializing in weight loss, binge eating and bulimia.
 The goal is not just to end the addiction, but also to stop viewing food in terms of good and bad so that a person gets out of the cycle of overindulging and self-blame.
-They have been written about in Elle Magazine and Allure and helped hundreds of people end their struggle with food.

 The difference in their approach is that they fully understand the psychological reasons that people struggle with eating.
 They both hold doctorate degrees in Clinical Psychology and have specialized training with dysfunctional eating.
 Their approach utilizes advanced hypnosis techniques to help a person crave balance and gain more willpower, while using a combination of CBT, mindfulness, and analytic therapy techniques to help resolve internal conflicts.